Dog Behavior Problems & Solutions

 By far, your favorite leash pulling solution is using a good harness.
 There are over a dozen different harness recommendations on the site.
 I think it comes down to personal preferences, but these are your favorite harness suggestions:

 - Petsafe Easy Walk Harness.
-This is the harness Luc uses.
+This is the harness Luc used.
 I don't know why it was so difficult for me to find a harness that was the right size and easy to put on and take off.
 This one is color coded so it's easy to figure out which part goes under his chest.
 It's also thin enough that it doesn't cause any matting or discomfort.
 I'm enjoying our walks much more these days.

 - Puppia Soft Harness - It's important to get the correct fit for this one.
 They come in lots of colors if fashion is important to you.